Ailanthus altissima: Ecology

-Ailanthus produces an allelopathic chemical called ailanthone, which inhibits the growth of other plants.
+Ailanthus trees produce an allelopathic chemical called ailanthone, which inhibits the growth of other plants.
 The inhibitors are strongest in the bark and roots, but are also present in the leaves, wood and seeds of the plant.
 One study showed that a crude extract of the root bark inhibited 50% of a sample of garden cress (Lepidium sativum) seeds from germinating.
 The same study tested the extract as an herbicide on garden cress, redroot pigweed (Amaranthus retroflexus), velvetleaf (Abutilon theophrasti), yellow bristlegrass (Setaria pumila), barnyard grass (Echinochloa crusgalli), pea (Pisum sativum cv.
 Sugar Snap), and maize (Zea mays cv.
 Silver Queen).
 It proved able to kill nearly 100% of seedlings with the exception of velvetleaf, which showed some resistance.
-Another experiment showed a water extract of the chemical was either lethal or highly damaging to 11 North American hardwoods and 34 conifers, with the white ash (Fraxinus americana) being the only plant not adversely affected.
+Another experiment showed that a water extract of the chemical was either lethal or highly damaging to 11 North American hardwoods and 34 conifers, with the white ash (Fraxinus americana) being the only plant not adversely affected.
 The chemical does not, however, affect the tree of heaven's own seedlings, indicating that A. altissima has a defence mechanism to prevent autotoxicity.
 Resistance in various plant species has been shown to increase with exposure.
 Populations without prior exposure to the chemicals are most susceptible to them.
 Seeds produced from exposed plants have also been shown to be more resistant than their unexposed counterparts.

-The tree of heaven is a very rapidly growing tree, possibly the fastest growing tree in North America.
+The tree of heaven is a very rapidly growing tree, possibly the fastest-growing tree in North America.
 Growth of 1 to 2 m per year for the first four years is considered normal.
 Shade considerably hampers growth rates.
 Older trees, while growing much slower, still do so faster than other trees.
 Studies found that Californian trees grew faster than their East Coast counterparts, and American trees in general grew faster than Chinese ones.

 In northern Europe the tree of heaven was not considered naturalised in cities until after the Second World War.
-This has been attributed to the tree's ability to colonize areas of rubble of destroyed buildings where most other plants would not grow.
-In addition, the warmer microclimate in cities offers a more suitable habitat than the surrounding rural areas; it is thought that the tree requires a mean annual temperature of 8 C to grow well, which limits its spread in more northern and higher altitude areas.
+This has been attributed to the tree's ability to colonise areas of rubble of destroyed buildings where most other plants would not grow.
+In addition, the warmer microclimate in cities offers a more suitable habitat than the surrounding rural areas; it is thought that the tree requires a mean annual temperature of 8 C to grow well, which limits its spread in more northern and higher-altitude areas.
 For example, one study in Germany found the tree of heaven growing in 92% of densely populated areas of Berlin, 25% of its suburbs and only 3% of areas outside the city altogether.
 In other areas of Europe this is not the case as climates are mild enough for the tree to flourish.
-It has colonized natural areas in Hungary, for example, and is considered a threat to biodiversity at that country's Aggtelek National Park.
+It has colonised natural areas in Hungary, for example, and is considered a threat to biodiversity at that country's Aggtelek National Park.